housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 -
 An application shell (or App Shell) is the minimal HTML, CSS and JS responsible for providing the user with the *shell* of the user interface.
 A toolbar is a good example of something that would be encapsulated in this shell.
 In a PWA, the App Shell can be cached so it loads as quickly as possible when a user decides to return to the webpage.
 With this, we can provide the user with something meaningful **immediately** even if the actual content has not rendered yet.

-Let's take a look at how this can translate this in our application.

 ![App Shell](assets/progressive-angular-applications/app-shell-content.png){: .article-image-with-border }

-We can see that our App Shell just consists of our header, navigation and loading icon that shows while the content is being fetched over the network.
+We can see that the App Shell in this application just consists of a header, navigation and loading icon that shows while the content is being fetched over the network.
 To cache our shell in order to load faster on repeat visits, we'll need to add a **Service Worker** to our application.

 Service Worker
 -

 A service worker is a script that runs in the background of your browser when you view a webpage.
-It's important to note that it is entirely separate from the webpage itself and can only communicate with it...
+It is entirely separate from the webpage itself and can only communicate with it.

-We can now register the service worker to our application by adding the following to `index.html`.
+We can register a service worker to our application by adding the following to `index.html`.

 {% highlight javascript %}
 <script>